Multi-view imaging in networked sensing systems: A covariance-based approach: Abstract

 \section{Abstract}

-This paper considers multi-view imaging in a sixth-generation~(6G) integrated sensing and communication network, which consists of a transmit base-station~(BS), multiple receive BSs connected to a central processing unit~(CPU), and multiple extended targets.
-Our goal is to devise an effective multi-view imaging technique that can jointly leverage the targets' echo signals at all the receive BSs to precisely construct the image of these targets.
-To achieve this goal, we propose a two-phase approach.
-In Phase I, each receive BS recovers an individual image based on the sample covariance matrix of its received signals.
-Specifically, we propose a novel covariance-based imaging framework to jointly estimate effective scattering intensity and grid positions, which reduces the number of estimated parameters leveraging channel statistical properties and allows grid adjustment to conform to target geometry.
-In Phase II, the CPU fuses the individual images of all the receivers to construct a high-quality image of all the targets.
-Specifically, we design edge-preserving natural neighbor interpolation~(EP-NNI) to map individual heterogeneous images onto common and finer grids, and then propose a joint optimization framework to estimate fused scattering intensity and BS fields of view.
+This paper considers multi-view imaging in a sixth-generation (6G) integrated sensing and communication network, which consists of a transmit base-station (TBS), multiple receive base-stations (RBSs) connected to a central processing unit (CPU), and multiple extended targets.
+Our goal is to devise an effective multi-view imaging technique that can jointly leverage the echo signals at all the RBSs to precisely construct the image of these targets.
+To achieve this goal, we propose a two-phase framework.
+In Phase I, each RBS recovers an individual image of all the targets from its own view, which is obtained via utilizing its received signals' sample covariance matrix to detect the grids with non-zero effective scattering intensity in the region of interest.
+Moreover, the shape of each grid is adjusted to conform to target geometries.
+In Phase II, the CPU fuses the individual images of all the RBSs to construct a higher-quality image of all the targets.
+To this end, we first design an edge-preserving natural neighbor interpolation (EP-NNI) method and then formulate an optimization problem to fuse the interpolated results.
 Extensive numerical results show that the proposed scheme significantly enhances imaging performance, facilitating high-quality environment reconstruction for future 6G networks.